zaidRod/Tienda-de-coches/README.md

 # Car Dealership Ordering System

 This project is a simple car dealership ordering system developed in Visual Basic.
-It uses Google Forms for order submission and stores the orders in a Microsoft Access database.
+It uses Windows Forms  for order submission and stores the orders in a Microsoft Access database.

 ## Features